-In honor of wedding season which is now upon us, we decided to ask our florists about one of the most searched for wedding flower colors: purple.
-It’s no surprise that purple wedding flowers are the most popular color; they work great for vineyard weddings, they pair well with both blues AND pinks, and they come in lots of pretty shades from light lavender to deep, dark purple.
+In honor of wedding season, we asked our florists about one of the most searched-for wedding flower colors: purple.
+It’s no surprise why purple wedding flowers are the most popular color: They work great for vineyard weddings, pair well with both blues AND pinks, and come in lots of pretty shades, from light lavender to deep, dark purple.

-According to our local Carle Place florists, the top wedding flowers are:
+According to florists, these are the top wedding flowers.

 - Mini calla lilies

 - Phalaenopsis and Dendrobium orchids

 All these flower types can be paired with fillers, other flowers, or foliage, or left by themselves.

 By adding fillers and foliage to these combinations, you create texture and style.
 Some good filler pairings include dusty miller, seeded eucalyptus, willow eucalyptus, bulperium, hypericum, silver gray brunia, wax flower, heather, succulents, bear grass, aspidistra leaves, and other types of foliage.